Mission Foods

 How many accounts does the route have and where is the warehouse located?

-This route has 13 accounts that include popular grocery stores, department stores and a restaurant.
+This route has 11 accounts that include popular grocery stores and retail stores.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?